-‘AHS’ Season 7: Trump Election Night, Freak Show’s Twisty, Prominent In New Terrifying Trailer [Video]
+‘AHS’ Season 7: Trump Election Night, ‘Freak Show’s’ Twisty, Prominent In New Terrifying Trailer [Video]

 — AmericanHorrorStory (@AHSFX) September 1, 2017

-Fans of AHS will be quite familiar with Twisty, as he played a prominent role as a menacing, psychotic killer in season four, entitled American Horror Story: Freak Show.
+Fans of AHS will be quite familiar with Twisty, as he played a prominent role as a menacing, psychotic killer in Season 4, entitled American Horror Story: Freak Show.

 Have a taste. #AHSCult pic.twitter.com/iLamY55L0C